Noise Resilience and Robust Convergence Guarantees for the Variational Quantum Eigensolver: Special cases

-\textbf{Coherent Control errors} Coherent control errors are multiplicative errors that model imprecisions in the application of the control pulses.
+Coherent control errors are multiplicative errors that model imprecisions in the application of the control pulses.
 This can happen, for example, in case of miscalibration.
 A parameterized unitary $U_j(\theta_j)$ affected by a coherent control error is modeled as a unitary